pretix/pretix/doc/api/resources/vouchers.rst

    :param id: The ``id`` field of the tax rule to delete
    :statuscode 204: no error
    :statuscode 401: Authentication failure
-   :statuscode 403: The requested organizer/event does not exist **or** you have no permission to view this resource.
+   :statuscode 403: The requested organizer/event does not exist **or** you have no permission to delete this resource.